MxBlu/weeb_bot/README.md

 The application **will not start** without a .dotenv.

+### Node.js
+The minimum version of Node.js this package will wil run under is v12. ts-node and other platforms have not been tested.

 ### Yarn
 For this package, `yarn` is utilized.
 If you do not have yarn install, please install it here:
 - https://yarnpkg.com/